jenesis/jenesis/README.md

 but eventually it will be another highly vendor integrated solution.
 At Hazelcast we are currently going this way because we need to have those tests now.

 For a more general purpose I want to start this project to give other the chance to benefit from this.
+That means there is not yet any sourcecode to share on this project since I want to find out if there is any interest in such a project or not.

 #### You want to contribute?
 Due to the fact it's not cool to make those kind of projects alone and since there are a lot of